 (9) Accumulate credits rounded to one decimal place.

-WAC 392-121-280 Placement on LEAP salary allocation documents—Documentation required.
+WAC 392-121-280 (()) Reporting education and experience on Report S-275—Documentation required.

 . . .

 (b) For credits earned after September 1, 1995, districts shall document that the course content meets one or more of the criteria of WAC 392-121-262(1).
 At a minimum, such documentation must include a dated signature of the immediate principal, supervisor, or other authorized school district representative and must be available to the employee’s future employers.

+[Proposed change.]

 Item B.4 Notes: